 Dr. Smith and his collaborative team from Northwestern University, Wayne State University, University of North Carolina, and Michigan State University partnered to train Vocational Village staff to implement VR-JIT in this real-world setting, where the research team seeks to understand the processes and costs needed to inform prison-based vocational rehabilitation.

-Please check out the preliminary results here from our feasibility study at the Vocational Villages, funded by Michigan Institute for Clinical & Health Research (MICHR)
+Please check out the feasibility results here from our feasibility study at the Vocational Villages, funded by Michigan Institute for Clinical & Health Research (MICHR)

 June 13, 2020